configcat/docs/website/docs/targeting/targeting-rules/flag-condition.md

 A flag condition consists of the following:

 - **Prerequisite feature flag or setting key**: The feature flag or setting key that the condition is based on.
-- **Comparator**: The comparison operator that holds the connection between the prerequisite feature flag's value and the comparison value.
+- **Comparator**: The comparison operator that defines the relation between the prerequisite flag's value and the comparison value.
 See the available comparators below.
 - **Comparison value**: Only available for string, number and double settings.
-The value that the prerequisite feature flag's value is compared to.
+The value that the prerequisite flag's value is compared to.

 ## Comparators